Pictured above: Scarlet hibiscus (Hibiscus coccinea). Photo by John Moran

 What makes moist and wet areas so good for summer wildflowers is the diversity of color of showy common species, nearly all of which occur statewide.

-- The pink to pinkish-purple of Meadowbeauty (Rhexia), Rosegentians (Sabatia spp.; exquisite satiny luster) and shrub-like mallows (Hibiscus grandiflorus; Kosteletzkya pentacarpos)
+- The pink Meadowbeauty (Rhexia spp.)
+Rosegentians (Sabatia spp.) with satiny luster; and shrub-like mallows (Hibiscus grandiflorus; Kosteletzkya pentacarpos)

-- The bright orange of Fewflower milkweed (Asclepias lanceolata) and Orange milkwort (Polygala lutea; get on your hands and knees to see this wildflower)
+- The bright orange of Fewflower milkweed (Asclepias lanceolata) (pictured, right) and Orange milkwort (Polygala lutea) (get on your hands and knees to see this wildflower)

 - The cobalt blue of Skyflower (Hydrolea corymbosa)